Daddy Yankee: Film and other career projects

 Ayala has been involved in the administration of three organizations, the first being El Cartel Records which he co-owns with Andres Hernandez.
 He also created the Fundación Corazón Guerrero, a charitable organization in Puerto Rico which works with young incarcerated people.
 On April 26, 2008, he was presented with a "Latino of the Year Award" by the student organization Presencia Latina of Harvard College, receiving it for his work with Puerto Rican youth and creating Corazón Guerrero.
 On February 6, 2008, Ayala announced in a Baloncesto Superior Nacional press conference that he had bought part of the Criollos de Caguas' ownership.
 He has also been active with Cruz Roja Puerto Rico in several media campaigns.

 In March 2013, Daddy Yankee talked about a new movie production during an interview in Las Vegas.
 During an interview in a radio station in January 2014, Ayala announced the film, but he only mentioned that many reggaeton exponents would take part of it.
-In February 2014 it was confirmed that the movie will be about the boxer Macho Camacho's life.
-According to Ayala, he had the boxer's support to film the movie, but it remained in nothing after Camacho's death on November 24, 2012.
+In February 2014 it was confirmed that the movie would be about the boxer Macho Camacho's life.
+According to Ayala, he had the boxer's support to film the movie, but it remained unreleased after Camacho's death on November 24, 2012.
 The film was due for release in 2015.

 The most recent of Daddy Yankee's non-music projects was the release of his game Trylogy, a 3D video game based in tower defense games.
 The game was presented at the New York Comic Con and was released on November 29, 2013.
 The game also features Ayala's songs like "Gasolina" and "Limbo".

+Daddy Yankee served as an executive producer of Neon, A Netflix series about three friends who move from a small town in Florida to Miami with the hopes of making it big in the reggaeton world.
+Daddy Yankee also made a cameo in the show.
+The series premiered in 2023.